wharton/django-base-theme/README.md

 ##### Notes on this Guide

-I use "project" to refer to the entire application and all its parts and "app" to refer to a submodule of the application.
+I use "project" to refer to the entire application and "app" to refer to a submodule of the application.

 #### Update your project's settings.py file

-##### Add the following to the bottom of your settings.py file (you can either have all your styles in the static_dev folder
+##### Add the following to the bottom of your settings.py file:
-##### or within the static_dev folder have custom styles for each app you make):

 <pre><code>STATIC_ROOT = os.path.join(BASE_DIR, "static")

 STATICFILES_DIRS = (
-    os.path.join(BASE_DIR, "static_dev"),
-    os.path.join(BASE_DIR, "static_dev/your-app"),
-)
+    os.path.join(BASE_DIR, "static_dev"), #### if you want your styles directly in the static_dev folder
+    os.path.join(BASE_DIR, "static_dev/your-app"), #### or if you want to break out your styles per app add a line like this )

 TEMPLATE_DIRS = (
     os.path.join(BASE_DIR, 'templates'),
 )
 </code></pre>

 ##### Add the following to the 'Installed_Apps' section: